The Predator (album): Background

 Elsewhere "We Had to Tear This Mothafucka Up" is directed at the LA Police officers acquitted in the Rodney King trial, an event that ignited the 1992 LA Riots.
 The similarly themed "Who Got the Camera?" imagines a scenario in which a black man is subjected to police brutality.
 The songs are broken up by interludes involving interviews with Ice Cube and what appears to be a debate between members of a congregation or talk-show audience.

-"Now I Gotta Wet’cha" is the source of the popular phrase "It’s on like Donkey Kong."
+"Now I Gotta Wet'cha" is the source of the popular phrase "It's on like Donkey Kong."
 Since the song's release, the quote has been used in sports, commercials, movies, and television with a huge surge in usage from the years 2000 through 2005.
 In 2010, Nintendo trademarked the phrase in order to promote the Wii game Donkey Kong Country Returns.
+In the 2023 animated film The Super Mario Bros.
+Movie Donkey Kong uses the phrase himself.

 Singles

-The album spawned three hit singles: "It Was a Good Day," which was a hit in March 1993; "Check Yo Self"; and "Wicked" (which was later covered by nu metal band Korn featuring Deftones vocalist Chino Moreno rapping the verses with slightly modified lyrics).
+The album spawned three hit singles: "It Was a Good Day", which was a hit in March 1993; "Check Yo Self"; and "Wicked" (which was later covered by nu metal band Korn featuring Deftones vocalist Chino Moreno rapping the verses with slightly modified lyrics).
 Both the album and single version of "Check Yo Self" include an appearance from Das EFX, with the latter's single featuring a remix utilizing a sample of Grandmaster Flash's "The Message".
 The song also received continuous radio and MTV play.